MatthewHarris01/bamazon-cli/README.md

 push to backup current code base.

 # Version 0.3
-Code to display all products and products by department completed and workin. nex step is to create the code to handle a users purchase.
+Code to display all products and products by department completed and working. next step is to create the code to handle a users purchase.

+# Version 0.4
+push to backup current code base.